GreatHavoc/ActivityMonitorSystem/HOW_TO_VIEW_ACTIVITY_LOGS.md

 2. Use `timeline` to see chronological flow of activities
 3. Dive into `detailed` for specific periods of interest
 4. Export `report` for data analysis in other tools
+5. Use `report --llm` for AI-powered analysis or daily summaries

 **Example workflow:**
 ```cmd